socialsoftware/mono2micro/README.md

 	npm install
 	npm start

+OR, using Docker and Docker-Compose:

+    docker-compose build
+    docker-compose up

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/socialsoftware/mono2micro/blob/icsa2020/LICENSE) file for details.